 The NJPDES CSO Permit requires that impacts from significant indirect users (SIUs) contributing to the CSOs are minimized.
 Under the current rules and regulations, each SIU is required to incorporate a level of pretreatment prior to discharge to the sewer system based on the loading and toxicity of the SIU contributions.
 JMEUC monitors SIUs for compliance with the pretreatment requirements.
-Of the eight (8) SIUs located in the City of Elizabeth, only three of these facilities contribute flow to a sewer that is tributary to a CSO regulator / diversion structure, as noted in Table 2-6.
-An analysis of the discharge from these three SIUs for the average wet weather overflow volumes to evaluate the potential impacts on water quality is provided in Section 4.7.
+Of the listed SIUs located in the City of Elizabeth, only four of the facilities contribute flow to a sewer that is tributary to a CSO regulator / diversion structure, as noted in Table 2-6.
+An analysis of the discharge from these three SIUs for the average wet weather overflow volumes to evaluate the potential impacts on water quality is provided in Section 0.